-Actuarial assumptions used in the June 30, 2019 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employee Plan was completed in 2019.
-Economic assumptions were updated in 2018 based on a review of inflation and investment return assumptions.
+The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions occurred in 2019:
+The following changes in actuarial assumptions occurred in 2021: